Tanzania Adventure Travel Guide: Ideas and Inspiration

 PureTravel says: "To many the word Africa elicits images of roaming wildlife, robust native culture and rolling savannah.
 If any one place in Africa embodies these popular concepts, it’s Tanzania.
 Home to Mount Kilimanjaro and the Serengeti, Tanzania also contains the oldest human bones ever found, and is believed to be the birthplace of humanity.
-Holidays in Tanzania offer unparalleled wildlife viewing, exhilarating climbing and scuba diving off the coast of Zanzibar.
-Tanzania’s palm-fringed beaches are known for their beauty and brilliant whiteness.”
+Journeys here offer unparalleled wildlife viewing, exhilarating climbing and thrilling scuba diving off the coast of Zanzibar.
+And the country's palm-fringed beaches are famous for their beauty and brilliant whiteness.”

 Safaris and Wildlife - Home to the Serengeti, Tanzania is Africa’s most bio diverse country and a top destination for safaris and wildlife watching.
-You can expect to see the Big Five on a Tanzania holiday – the elephant, lion, leopard, rhino, and Cape buffalo.
+You can expect to see the Big Five in Tanzania – the African elephant, lion, leopard, rhino and Cape buffalo.
 It’s also a birder’s paradise, with over 1100 avian species on record.
 There is a whole range of safari options to choose from.
 There is rough camping in National Park camping areas to luxury mobile camping which gets you to little-visited corners of the Parks.
 There are private and exclusive lodges with only a few private rooms and large lodges in the more famous locations.

 Walking & Trekking - Tanzania offers trekkers an array of trek routes with spectacular scenery, most notably routes to the top of Mount Kilimanjaro, Africa’s highest peak.
 The Rongai Route is the longest and most scenic way to the mountain’s top.
 The climb is not very technically difficult, making it an impressive but achievable goal for non-serious climbers.

-Another superb option whilst on a Tanzania holiday is to trek across the Serengeti plains with Masai guides.
+Another superb option is to trek across the Serengeti plains with Masai guides.
 Exploring the bush on foot is an entirely different experience than wildlife viewing from a vehicle.
 Visit the cradle of humanity, skirt the Ngorongoro Crater, and rest easy along a quiet stretch of the Lake Victoria shoreline or under the big Serengeti sky.
-Depending upon the season, it’s also possible to watch the annual migration of over one million wildebeest across the grassland on a holiday Tanzania.
+Depending upon the season, it’s also possible to watch the annual migration of over one million wildebeest across the grassland.

 Mountain Biking - For those who don’t care to be carted around in a 4WD vehicle but are looking for something faster than foot travel, Tanzania offers some remarkable bike safaris.
 The combination of Kilimanjaro and neighbouring peaks with the vast flatness of the Serengeti makes for an incredible range of biking terrain, and trips suitable for any skill level can be arranged.
 Some of the best biking itineraries are the routes through the Great Rift Valley and from Mount Kilimanjaro to Ngorongoro Crater.
 The ambitious can start out on Zanzibar’s tropical coast and cycle to the foot of Kilimanjaro, then trek to the peak.

-Culture & History - Tanzania is home to over 100 tribal groups, speaking over 100 distinct languages.
-This diversity has perhaps contributed to Tanzania’s peace and stability compared with neighbouring countries.
+Culture & History - Tanzania is home to over 100 tribal groups, speaking over 100 distinct languages and it's this diversity that has perhaps contributed to the country's peace and stability, especially when compared with neighbouring countries.
 It also makes for very different cultural experiences in different parts of the country.
-While a handful of tribes, including the nomadic Masaai, have resisted modernization, Tanzania is also home to bustling Dar es Salaam, home to over 2 million people.
+While a handful of tribes, including the nomadic Maasai, have resisted modernization, Tanzania is also home to bustling Dar es Salaam, home to over 2 million people.
 While many travellers view Dar as a place to travel through rather than to, a day at the National Museum or Kariokoo Market can be well spent indeed.
 A stay in Dar is an opportunity to see a very different East Africa than the wild safari imagined by most Westerners.

-If the city isn’t your thing when on your Tanzania tours, then you can always arrange cultural visits with one of the more traditional tribes, such as the Masaai or Hadzabe.
+If the city isn’t your thing, then you can always arrange cultural visits with one of the more traditional tribes, such as the Maasai or Hadzabe.
 Learn traditional skills, meet local craftsmen, or even try your hand at drumming.

-SCUBA Diving - On Tanzania trips, diving holidays are centred in island-based diving resorts in Zanzibar.
+SCUBA Diving - Within Tanzania, diving holidays are centred in island-based diving resorts in Zanzibar.
 White sand beaches and crystal clear waters make coastal Tanzania the place to be, in the water and out.
-December through February are the best months for diving, as you can expect to see manta rays.
+December through to February are the best months for diving, as you can expect to see manta rays.
 The waters around the Zanzibar islands generally make for very easy diving, suitable for beginners and having lessons.

 While Tanzania is very close to the equator and therefore has a fairly constant climate year-round, the rainy season in April and May is best avoided.
-A second wet season, known as the “short rains,” takes place in November.
-Tanzania safaris in the northern part of the country can still be very pleasant at these times, but activities in lowland, tropical areas become rather less agreeable.
+A second wet season, known as the 'short rains' occurs in November.
+Safaris in the northern part of the country can still be very pleasant at these times, but activities in lowland, tropical areas become rather less agreeable.

 The best time to visit the Serengeti depends on what you’d most like to see.
 January is a good time to see massive herds of wildebeest, zebra, and gazelle, but February is an exceptional viewing opportunity for predators, when they are drawn by newborn wildebeest foals.
 July through October is considered to be an excellent time for a safari.

-It’s very important to plan appropriately for the Serengeti climate and for Tanzania vacations.
+It’s very important to plan appropriately for the Serengeti climate.
 Pack light, washable clothes, a sunhat, sunglasses, and good sunscreen.
 Don’t forget field guides and extra film, but apart from necessities, it’s best to pack lightly.
 To optimize your experience, read up on Serengeti wildlife and learn a little Kiswahili before your trip.

-A Southern Circuit also exists for a safari Tanzania, visiting the largest of the parks in Selous and Ruaha.
+A Southern Circuit also exists, visiting the largest of the parks in Selous and Ruaha.
 These areas are much less crowded but the game-viewing equally spectacular.
 For those who wish to experience something different, perhaps take a gorilla safari in the far west of the country where you can also visit the chimpanzees,

-Trekking and Climbing - Tanzania – with its high but accessible mountains, enormous lakes, and rolling savannah- is a trekker’s paradise.
+Trekking and Climbing - With its high but accessible mountains, enormous lakes, and rolling savannah- is a trekker’s paradise.
 Whether you’re dreaming of a snapshot of yourself at Kilimanjaro’s summit or a hike alongside a zebra herd, Tanzania offers incredible opportunities.

-Trekking in Tanzania runs the gamut from day trips out of excellent hotels to backcountry rustic camping.
+Trekking the rich and diverse landscapes spans the full gamut, from day trips out of the local hotels to backcountry treks combining rustic camping.
 Upscale picks include the luxury safari lodges of the Serengeti, especially in the Ngorongoro area.
 Safari lodges will be happy to help arrange walking and wildlife viewing activities.

 The main trekking activity in Tanzania is to follow a route up Mount Kilimanjaro.
 The Marangu route is the most popular, as it is the easiest climb and trekkers can stay at a series of huts strung along the route.
 The Rongai Route, less well-travelled, is the longest way to the mountain’s top, and passes through more remote terrain.
 Compared to other mountain ascents, the various Kilimanjaro ascents are not very technically difficult, and reaching the summit is an impressive but achievable goal for non-serious climbers.

-The other best option for trekking in Tanzania is a walking safari in the Serengeti.
-The word ‘Serengeti’ derives from the Masaai word ‘Siringet,’ meaning ‘endless plain’, and on foot the grassland really does feel endless.
+The other best option for trekking is to embark on a walking safari in the Serengeti.
+The word ‘Serengeti’ derives from the Maasai word ‘Siringet,’ meaning ‘endless plain’, and on foot the grassland really does feel endless.